sfeir-open-source/sfeir-school-react/README.md

 ## Slides

-You can view the slides [here](https://sfeir-open-source.github.io/sfeir-school-ReactJS/).
+You can view the slides [here](https://sfeir-open-source.github.io/sfeir-school-react/#/).

 ## Develop

-To run docs locally, go in directory `docs` and run `npx serve` of if you don't have node, you can use docker `docker-compose up`, and open slides on http://localhost:5000/.
+To run slides locally, run `npm run slides` or if you don't have node, you can use docker `docker-compose up`, and open slides on http://localhost:5000/.

 ## Workshop

 Workshops are in directory `steps` :

-* two directories per workshop :
+- two directories per workshop :
-  * one with a README.md with workshop steps and source file to complete
+  - one with a README.md with workshop steps and source file to complete
-  * a second directory suffixed with `-solution` which contains source file with solutions.
+  - a second directory suffixed with `-solution` which contains source file with solutions.

 ## Contributing

 ### Contributing Guidelines

 Read through our [contributing guidelines][contributing] to learn about our submission process, coding rules and more.

 ### Want to Help?

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing][contributing] and then check out one of our issues labeled as <kbd>help wanted</kbd> or <kbd>good first issue</kbd>.